-Complete columns 1 through 4, Schedule K, for those officers, directors, and trustees whose salaries or other compensation are allocable to unrelated business gross income.
-Do not include in column 4 compensation that is deducted on lines 15, 28, or Schedules A through J of Form 990-T.
+Complete columns 1 through 4, for those officers, directors, and trustees whose salaries or other compensation are allocable to unrelated business gross income.
+Do not include in column 4 compensation that is deducted on lines 15, 28, or Schedules A through J.